sandeshkota/knowledge/docs/Angular/compiler.md

 JIT - Compiles the app in the browser at run time.
 Default when you run ```ng serve``` OR ```ng build``` AOT - Compiles the app at build time. ```ng build --aot``` , ```ng serve --aot``` and ```ng build --prod``` builds with AOT compilation

-### Optimzation Techniques
-AOT - removes dependency on the compiler in the browser.
-Lazy Loading - Load moduels based on need
-Differential Loading
-InjectableIn services - Instead of adding it in providers: [] so that it will be removed if not used - tree shaking Enable OnPush change detection strategy OR NgZone - RunOutsideAngular()

 ### Advantages of AOT
 - Faster rendering: Browser downloads pre vompiled version of the app.
 - Smaller Angular framework download size - doesn't require downloading angular compiler.